-Note that the Pseudo-Register-Vector (PRV) is created when a DCALL=ALLOCATE function is invoked, and is used when any SUP-PLIED or DESTROY functions are subsequently invoked.
-Thus, all DCALL=ALLOCATE/SUPPLIED/DESTROYed functions that use the same global variables must be in the same load module, so they will have the same PRV.
+Note Pseudo-Register-Vector (PRV) that the created when DCALL=ALLOCATE function is invoked, and is used when any SUP-PLIED or DESTROY functions are subsequently invoked.
+Thus, DCALL=ALLOCATE/SUPPLIED/DESTROYEd functions that use the same global variables must be in the same bound load module, so they will have the same PRV.
 That is, environments created with DCALL=ALLOCATE cannot be passed to functions linked in different load modules, unless remote function pointers are employed to switch PRVs.